Nerderer/vue-fetch-box/README.md

 You then wrap your content in a `fetch-box` which you give a URL in the `url` property.
 Using the `v-slot` directive you will get the result in `data`.

-Important - The `v-slot` directive is used in Vue 2.6 and new versions.
+_Important - The `v-slot` directive is used in Vue 2.6 and new versions.
-For older versions the syntax is [different.](https://vuejs.org/v2/guide/components-slots.html)
+For older versions the syntax is [different.](https://vuejs.org/v2/guide/components-slots.html)_

 The `url` property is of course reactive, so passing in any new URL will get new data.

-So here are some examples.
-Working examples can be found in the [demo.](https://nerderer.github.io/vue-fetch-box/demo/)
+## Examples

 ```html
 <!-- Example 1 - A very basic example -->